 Dominance by powerful vested interests has also become characteristic of what is called democracy.
 Rule by the people (demos) has become corrupted by rule (kratos) by the powerful (oligarchy or plutocracy).
 It’s worse than that; Capitalism is now run by what can be technically called corruption.
 Corporations and oligarchs (authoritarians) use their power and influence to buy policy and manipulate or minimise regulation.
 It is this form of ‘government’ that is blatant in most parts of the world but more powerful if not more subtle in the so-called advanced countries of the Western World.

 A case study par-excellence in corrumpalism can be found with the village of Bulga Vs Rio Tinto in NSW, Australia.
 Here, after winning twice in the courts of NSW to protect their village and its heritage from an expanded open-cut coal mine, government and multi-national corporate power conspired to change the law so that the community of Bulga will be destroyed.
-The process of ignoring past deeds of protection and changing the law to ensure that government and corporate interests prevail, corrumpalism achieves the destruction of the natural and built environment at Bulga.
+By the process of ignoring past deeds of protection and changing the law to ensure that government and corporate interests prevail, corrumpalism achieves the destruction of the natural and built environment at Bulga.